DougLeary/TwoWaySoftwareSerialDemo/README.md

 This demo shows communication between two nodes that can both initiate messages.
 The pins used for RX and TX in the code (D1, D2) are NodeMCU pins GPIO5 and 4 respectively.
 You can use different GPIO pins if you want.

-My reason for this two-way master/master communication between controllers, as opposed to a master/slave arrangement where one node initiates communications and another merely replies, was to develop a gateway between a mesh network and a wifi network.
-A single ESP cannot do both at the same time.
-I want to use a mesh network for home automation, but control and communicate with it using an HTML interface.
-So one ESP node in my mesh will be hardwired to another ESP that will handle wifi.
-The two-way SoftwareSerial communication will serve as a bridge between them.
-This demo shows only how to make the serial communication work.
+My original reason for this two-way async communication between controllers was to create a bridge between a mesh network and a wifi network using two NodeMCU boards wired together.
+I thought a single device could not be on both networks at the same time, but it turns out it's no big deal.
+If having a PainlessMesh network make/receive web requests is the reason for your interest, this post over on GitLab shows how to do it all on one node: https://gitlab.com/painlessMesh/painlessMesh/-/issues/368

 ### Circuit
 - Connect D1 and D2 on one ESP to D2 and D1 on the other, respectively.
 These are the serial communications lines.